What to Do If Your Business Is Attacked With Ransomware

 Consider cyber liability insurance

-A great way to mitigate the enormous costs of getting hacked is to invest in cyber liability insurance.
-This insurance can cover ransom demands, costs of hiring experts, and audit costs, among other things.
+Investing in cyber liability insurance is a great way to mitigate the enormous costs of getting hacked.
+This insurance can cover ransom demands, hiring experts, and audit costs, among other things.

 Train your employees

-One of the most common ways hackers can gain access to your network is through human error.
-Phishing and social engineering are far easier and far more common than directly hacking into a network.
-Invest in training that can prepare your employees to spot a phishing email from a mile.
+One of the most common ways hackers can access your network is through human error.
+Phishing and social engineering are far easier and more common than directly hacking into a network.
+Invest in training to prepare your employees to spot a phishing email from a mile.
 Again, Hacked.com provides these services.

 Have a plan

 While fortifying your cyber protection will deter most hackers, a breach could still happen if they’re determined enough.
-Make sure you have a plan in place, so you don’t panic and make bad choices.
+Ensure you have a plan so you don’t panic and make bad choices.
 Build an effective response plan when you talk to your cybersecurity expert.

 Featured image by supimol kumying from Shutterstock.com